LIDILE/VizLing/README.md

 5. Add to your project directory these java software applications: "stanford-parser-full-2014-01-04" (from https://nlp.stanford.edu/software/lex-parser.shtml) and "stanford-tregex-2014-01-04" (from https://nlp.stanford.edu/software/tregex.html) and you have to use the exact same names as mentionned.

 6. Unzip each directory in the same location.
 REmove the zip files.
+Open Visualisation_linguistique-master/stanford-tregex-2014-01-04/tregex.sh.
+Modify memory allocation: change "java -mx100m ..." to "java -mx1500m ..."

 Now, the project is ready to be used.